coreyb-git/numpad.nvim/README.md

 Rebind a section of the keyboard to become a number pad after pressing the *Trigger* sequence of keys while in INSERT mode.
-Escape from numpad mode by by pressing the *Escape* sequence, or by leaving INSERT mode.
+Escape from numpad mode by pressing the *Escape* sequence, or by leaving INSERT mode.

 Why?